 Cashier Girl - "Timbit come in packs of 10, 20, or 60"

 Me -" Timbits aren't sold by the dozen.
 We want 10"

 Papa Fish - "Got it, we'll have ten Timbits"

-All parties involved spoke perfect English, yet the generation gap between Papa Fish and the young woman at the till made communication harder than admitting you used to watch MTV’s The Hills.
+All parties involved spoke perfect English, yet the generation gap between Papa Fish and the young women at the till made communication harder than admitting you used to watch MTV's The Hills.

-Combine the abundant wildlife with the breathtaking scenery and you’ll have more than enough to keep your mind off of the 116km of paddling.
-If you enjoy the outdoors, have access to a canoe, and don’t mind roughing it for a few days, I would totally recommend completing this circuit of lakes.
+Combine the abundant wildlife with the breath taking scenery and you'll have more than enough to keep your mind off of the 116km of paddling.
+If you enjoy the outdoors, have access to a canoe, don't mind roughing it for a few days, and won't feel bad about handing out white gas tainted cheese to tourists along the way, I would totally recommend completing this circuit of lakes.